ialbert/bio/docs/bio-fasta.md

 will convert to fasta the coding sequences alone.

-### Get the sequence for the genome

-    bio fasta genomes.gb | head -3

-### Manipulate a genomic subsequence
+## Manipulate a genomic subsequence

-    bio fasta genomes.gb --start 100 --end 10kb
+    bio fasta genomes.gb --genome --start 100 --end 10kb

-### Extract the sequences for annotations of a certain type
+## Extract the sequences for annotations of a certain type

     bio fasta genomes.gb --type CDS | head -3